tarwn/lessthandot-hugo/blogs/content/posts/2016-03-18-mvvm-the-user-as-an-asynchronous-api.md

 	}).finally(done, done.fail);
 });
 ```
-We can also test that we&#8217;re handling the user cancelling the dialog the way we want to:
+We can also test that we're handling the user cancelling the dialog the way we want to:

 ```javascript
 it("cancels the order when the user cancels the dialog", function(done){